-During the past 30 years, doctors have noted an increase in the number and severity of broken ankles, due in part to an active, older population of "baby boomers."
-More than 1.3 million people visited emergency rooms in 1998 because of ankle problems.
+Over the past 30 years, doctors have noted an increase in the number and severity of broken ankles, due in part to an active, older population of baby boomers.
+More than 1 million people visit emergency rooms each year with ankle problems.
 The ankle actually involves two joints, one on top of the other.
-A broken ankle can involve one or more bones, as well as injuring the surrounding connecting tissues (ligaments).
+A broken ankle can involve one or more bones, as well as injury to the surrounding connecting tissues (ligaments).

 Anatomy of the Ankle

 The top ankle joint is composed of three bones:

 - the other bone of the lower leg (fibula)